zipline-ai/infra-azure-prod/README.md

 default = "<UI_DOMAIN>"
 }

+variable "spark_history_server_url" {
+description = "The url of the spark history server" default = "<SPARK_HISTORY_SERVER_URL>"
+}

+# Domain Configuration

+variable "hub_domain" {
+description = "The domain to use for initializing the Zipline Hub.
+This should be a domain you can set DNS records for." default = "<HUB_DOMAIN>"
+}

+variable "ui_domain" {
+description = "The domain to use for initializing the Zipline UI.
+This should be a domain you can set DNS records for." default = "<UI_DOMAIN>"
+}

+variable "admin_email" {
+description = "Email for receiving certificate updates" default = "<ADMIN_EMAIL>"
+}

 # Authentication and Access

-variable "admin_email" {
+variable "enable_oauth" {
-description = "Email address for receiving certificate updates" default = "<ADMIN_EMAIL>"
+description = "Whether to use oauth to authenticate access to the Zipline Hub" default = true
 }

 variable "oauth_client_id" {
 description = "Existing OAuth2 Client ID.
 If empty, a new App Registration will be created" default = ""